Ryuz-V/Ryuz-V/README.md

 ##  My Digital Journey

-I am a Student **FRONTED DEV & Software Engineer** who loves trying and learning new things.
+I am a High School Student who loves trying and learning new things.
 “I pursue high quality not just as a task, but as a standard of living.
 Driven by a great curiosity, I use every challenge as fuel for self-improvement.
 In the rapidly changing world of technology, I choose not just to follow the flow, but to continue evolving to create something extraordinary.

 Currently, I am studying and experimenting with building projects such as bots, websites, and applications.